- Introduction to Kali Linux on Raspberry Pi 4B

 - Monitor

-- Internet connection (Ethernet or Wi-Fi)
+- Internet access (Ethernet or Wi-Fi)

-- Power supply (5V 3A)
+- Power supply (5V 3A recommended)

 Download the Kali Linux Image